NBISweden/workshop-reproducible-research/docs/git.md

 * Go ahead and add, commit, and push the `.gitignore` file.

 !!! note "Quick recap"
-    We now learnt how to use a `.gitignore` file to control what directories and files git should ignore.
+    We now learned how to use a `.gitignore` file to control what directories and files git should ignore.

 ## Tagging